rjb4standards/REA-Products/README.md

 # REA-Products
 <a href="https://reliableenergyanalytics.com/">Reliable Energy Analytics LLC</a>

-Copyright and all other rights reserved by Reliable Energy Analytics LLC (REA) 2018-2022
+All of the materials in this repository are subject to Copyright and all other rights reserved by Reliable Energy Analytics LLC (REA) 2018-2022

 The <a href="https://reliableenergyanalytics.com/products">SAG-PM™ software</a> release has been moved to its secure download location.
 Please submit your request to download and install the Software Assurance Guardian™ (SAG™) Point Man™ SAG-PM™ software through the contact form located here: https://reliableenergyanalytics.com/contact-us